MFA in Advanced Product Design

 The Advanced Product Design Programme prepares students for work as professional industrial designers.
 Many of our alumni are frequently employed at international design consultancies and in-house design departments in major corporations.
 Among those companies are Philips (The Netherlands) Smart Design (USA), Nokia (Finland & UK), Frog Design (USA & Germany), Designit (Denmark & Germany), SonyEricsson, Atlas Copco, Ergonomidesign, Propeller, No Picnic (all in Sweden), Motorola (Singapore & Denmark), Denso (Japan), NPK (The Netherlands) David Lewis designers (Denmark) and many more.

-The entry qualifications are a Bachelor's degree in the field of Industrial Design or an equivalent creative education like Architecture, Engineering Design or similar.
+The entry qualifications are a Bachelor's degree in the field of Industrial Design or an equivalent subject area which should include at least 60 ECTS credits in the Design subject + Portfolio.
+Proficiency in English equivalent to Swedish upper secondary course English B/6.
 The admission process is primarily based on a portfolio selection.

 Specific Portfolio Requirements

 We look for student talents who dares to question the present and who has the potential to create the future.
-We accept applicants based a visual portfolio and expect to receive a printed hard copy in colour, containing a great number of selected original works that visually as well as textually communicates the applicant's present capabilities in industrial design.
-If some of the work are either group work or made during internship or working as a professional, please include this information.
+We accept applicants based a visual portfolio and expect to receive a printed hard copy in color, containing a great number of selected original works that visually as well as textually communicate the applicant's present capabilities in industrial design.
+If some of the work is either group work or made during an internship or working as a professional, please include this information.

 This school offers programs in: